top of page

 This would appear to preclude the idea that couples who engage in sexual intimacy outside of the marriage union (whativer their sexuality) are living within the bounds of Christian discipleship.

-Yet, since 'Issues of Human Sexuality' was published in 1991, the bishops of the Church of England have consistently taught that lay people should have the freedom to enter into sexually active same-sex relationships, and now civil marriage, without fear of discrimination in the church.
-Clergy cannot refuse baptism, confirmation or holy communion to those in such a relationship and, if they choose, they are free to celebrate the love the couple have for one another using the Prayers of Love and Faith.
+Yet, since 'Issues of Human Sexuality' was published in 1991, the bishops of the Church of England have taught consistently that lay people should have the freedom to enter into sexually active same-sex relationships, and now civil marriage, without fear of discrimination in the church.
+Clergy cannot refuse baptism, confirmation or Holy Communion to those in such a relationship and, if they choose, they are free to celebrate the love the couple have for one another using the Prayers of Love and Faith.

 4) Will this motion pass at General Synod?